Boussau/boussau.github.io/tutorials/M2_Tutorials/TP7_RelaxedClock/index.md

 A first model, often used in the recent literature, is the non auto-correlated model.
 This model assumes that each branch has its own rate of substitution.
 The rates across branches are independent and identically distributed.
 They can be either exponential, gamma or log-normal.
 In the following, we will consider a gamma model: branch rates are i.i.d. gamma.
 The mean and the variance of this gamma distribution are unknown and should therefore be estimated -- as always, by specifying them as random variables with a prior.

-To implement this model, we start by specifying the mean and the variance.
+To implement this model, we start by specifying the mean and the variance of the rate of sequence evolution.
 Here, we will parameterize the model in terms of the mean rate and the relative variance, or coefficient of variation (variance divided by the square of the mean).
 This parameterization is more convenient.
-In both cases, we use an exponential prior of mean 1:
+In both cases, we use a uniform prior:
 ```
-mean_clockrate ~ dnExponential(1.0)
+mean_clockrate ~ dnUniform(0.0, 10.0)
-relvar_clockrate ~ dnExponential(1.0)
+relvar_clockrate ~ dnUniform(0.0, 10.0)
 ```

 Next, we need to express the shape and the scale parameter of the gamma distribution as functions of the mean and the relative variance.
 Remember that, for a gamma distribution of shape parameter $\alpha$ and scale parameter $\beta$, the mean $m$ and the variance $v$ of the distribution are given by $m = \alpha / \beta$ and $v = \alpha / \beta^2$.
 Therefore, the relative variance $c$ is equal to $c = v / m^2 = 1.0 / \alpha$.